 You want good quality mylar bags where the zip won’t fail, a good supplier in UK/EU is mylarshop.com

 Note: It can be easier to maintain humidity in a big box containing a lot of tea each separated by thin layers of food grade plastic but I find that in the long run it’s quite a head ache, and the added costs of having separate bags for each tea pays for itself over the years.

 I propose 65% boveda as the gold standard for

 - Dry aging to continue, while keeping the complexity of the tea intact

 - Avoid head aches with possible mold growing

 69% could be used on tea you really want to age fast.
-The higher the humidity, the higher the chance of mold and “too fast” aging (losing the complex layers of the tea) happening.
+The higher the humidity, the higher the chance of mold (particularly if temperature is on the lower side) and “too fast” aging (losing the complex layers of the tea) happening.